M374LX/alexvsbus/docs/Releasing.md

    ``git push --tags origin main``

-8. Finally, create the release on GitHub with the same description added to News.md and include the ZIP files with the Windows builds and the Android APK as release assets.
+8. Finally, create the release on GitHub with the same description added to News.md and include the ZIP files with the Windows builds, the Android APK, and the PDF manual as release assets.